 Wat Phra Thong (Pra Tong Temple)

 The temple has quite a story attached to it.
 It's not clear exactly when, but the story is of a boy who tied his buffalo to a post sticking out of the ground.
 The boy became sick and died.
 It was found that the post he had tied the buffalo to was the top of a buried Buddha image hidden in the undergrowth.
 The buffalo was also dead.
 The villagers tried to dig up the Buddha, but could not.
-They got attacked by wasps, hornets and bees. the governor ordered the people to cover the image with gold and to build a temple around it.
+Those who did not say prayers got attacked by wasps, hornets and bees.
+The governor ordered the people to cover the image with gold and to build a temple around it.

 (above) The actual original Buddha image is not to be touched - but you can rub gold leaf on a replica image ... and, as you can see, many people do!

 The museum is a collection of "old stuff" ...
 I did go inside one time, and for a collection of old bits and bobs it's not too bad, got to be worth 10 minutes of your time.
 Outside the museum is a reminder of Phuket's past - in particular the Thalang area which was the main inhabited area of Phuket for hundreds of years until the mid 19th century when tin mining led to Phuket Town and Kathu becoming more important.
 These cannons (below) may once have been used to fight off Burmese invaders in the late 18th century.